UniSymNet: A Unified Symbolic Network Guided by Transformer: Methods

 To enable differentiable discrete sampling, we adopt the Gumbel-Softmax trick:

 where \(g_i \sim \text{Gumbel}(0,1)\) is a noise term used to perturb the logits, and \(\tau(t) = \tau_0 \exp(-kt/T)\) is a temperature parameter that controls the degree of approximation to one-hot sampling.
 The key challenge is how to guide the sampling of exponents and optimize the parameters effectively.
 To this end, we adopt the risk-seeking policy gradient method proposed by \citet{petersen2020deep}.
-For each sampled symbolic skeleton \(f_s(x; c)\), we optimize the constants \(c^*\) using the BFGS\citep{nocedal1999numerical} method to minimize the mean squared error (MSE):